uhi67/ffstb/readme.md

 ### script settings

 	overwrite=no	# Overwrite existing output.
 May be overridden with -o in command line recurse=no	    # Recurse subdirectories.
 May be overridden with -r in command line keep=no		    # Keep temporary files.
 May be overridden with -k in command line outx=mp4	    # Output file extension.
 May be overridden with -x in command line ffmpeg=ffmpeg	# name of ffmpeg command.
 May be overridden with -x in command line
 			        # In ubuntu systems it may have to be 'ffmpeg2'
 	exts=avi,m2t,mov,mpg,mpeg,mp2,mp4,mts
 	threads=3	    # Maximum number of paralel threads

 ### detect settings

 	stepsize=6	    # Set stepsize of the search process. shakiness=8	    # Set the shakiness of input video or quickness of camera.
 (1-10) accuracy=9	    # Set the accuracy of the detection process.
 It must be a value in the range 1-15.
 1 is the lowest.

 ### transform settings

 	zoom=1		    # Set percentage to zoom.
 A positive value will result in a zoom-in effect.
 0=noo zoom. optzoom=1	    # Set optimal zooming to avoid blank-borders.
 0:disabled, 1=optimal, 2=adaptive zoomspeed=0.25	# Set percent of max zoom per frame if adaptive zoom enabled.
 Range is from 0 to 5, default is 0.25. smoothing=30	# Set the number of frames (value*2 + 1), used for lowpass filtering the camera movements.

-### ffmpeg settings
+### ffmpeg and codec settings

 	vcodec=libx264
 	preset=slow 	# Encoding options preset
-	tune=film	# Fine tune settings to various inputs crf=17 		# Quality factor (0-51), 0 is the best, 17 is visually lossless
+	tune=film	    # Fine tune settings to various codec options (mainly the deblocking filter) crf=17 		    # Quality factor (0-51), 0 is the best, 17 is visually lossless acodec=mp3
-	acodec=mp3
+    ab              # Audio bitrate
 	unsharp=5:5:0.8:3:3:0.4		# unsharp filter luma_x:luma_y:luma_sh:chroma_x:chroma_y:chroma_sharp
 	filter		    # Multiple filter options are appended to -vf option of pass 2

 ### User settings